Table of Contents

 Thus, to save cost without any substantial loss of overall nutrition, consider purchasing canned or frozen.
 This can be particularly helpful if a pandemic occurs again and the produce supply decreases sharply.

 Mechanism for health benefits

-A 2018 review on the contributions of fruits & vegetables to health highlights the wide variety of phytonutrients that they contain and some of the various mechanisms by which they can impart benefit.(Yahia, 2019) A 2020 umbrella review also highlights the various health effects on a wide variety of different conditions and discusses some of the bioactive compounds that likely contribute to these findings.(Wallace, 2020a) The authors conclude the strongest benefits may come from cruciferous vegetables, dark-green leafy vegetables, citrus fruits, and dark-colored berries.
-A 2021 review highlights the various compounds providing different colors in vegetables and the health benefits associated with them, showing each colored vegetable has compounds with potentially several different health-promoting properties.(Sharma, 2021)
+A 2018 review on the contributions of fruits & vegetables to health highlighted the wide variety of phytonutrients that they contain and some of the various mechanisms by which they can impart benefit.(Yahia, 2019) A 2020 umbrella review also highlighted the various health effects on a wide variety of different conditions and discussed some of the bioactive compounds that likely contribute to these findings.(Wallace, 2020a) The authors concluded that the strongest benefits may come from cruciferous vegetables, dark-green leafy vegetables, citrus fruits, and dark-colored berries.
+A 2021 review highlighted the various classes of compounds providing different colors in vegetables and the health benefits associated with these classes, showing each colored vegetable has compounds with potentially several different health-promoting properties.(Sharma, 2021)

 Nuts are generally considered health promoting with no significant risk of harm, the one obvious excepting being for people who have an allergy to nuts.
 Another exception is specifically with Brazil nuts (see below).
 Also, technically peanuts are a legume and not a nut but I am discussing them here as I’m not specifically addressing legumes separately.